Perfect Recovery for Random Geometric Graph Matching with Shallow Graph Neural Networks: MAIN RESULTS

-The output of the graph neural network is finally used to find the matching $\pi^\star$.
+These values are finally used to find the matching $\pi^\star$.
 This is done by solving an assignment problem between $\Z$ and $\Z'$:

-where $\cP(n)$ is the permutation group.
+where $\cP(n)$ is the permutation group on $[n]$.
 This problem can be solved in polynomial time with combinatorial optimization algorithms such as the Hungarian algorithm~\citep{kuhn1955hungarian}.

 The RIG is parametrized by the sparsity parameter $s$ of the underlying features.
 However, it can be directly translated to properties of the underlying graph $G_0$.
 When $n$, $d$, and $t$ are fixed, the edge density of the graph is indeed determined by $s$ in a nontrivial way.
-To make this dependence explicit, we define another parameter $m \in [1, n]$ such that
+To make this dependence explicit, we define another parameter $m \in [0, n]$ such that

-It will be demonstrated by a later lemma (Lemma~\ref{lm:N_i}) that $m$ roughly represents the order of the average degree in $\RIG(n, d, s, t)$ when $t$ is constant.
-For simplicity we keep $t \ge 1$ fixed in our discussion.
-This notably implies using \eqref{eq:s} that we have $s \lesssim \sqrt{d}$.
-We do not put other restrictions on the parameters we consider.
+It will be demonstrated by a later lemma (Lemma~\ref{lm:N_i} in the appendix) that $m$ roughly characterizes the average degree in $\RIG(n, d, s, t)$ when $t$ is constant.
+For simplicity, we keep $t \ge 1$ fixed in our discussion.
+This notably implies, using \eqref{eq:s}, that $s \lesssim \sqrt{d}$.

-Our main finding is that when the parameters $n$, $d$, $m$, $\sigma$, and $q$ satisfy certain conditions, the solution found by \eqref{eq:mp_align} recovers the true permutation $\pi^*$ with high probability. \begin{theorem}[Perfect recovery] Let the matching problem be defined previously and we solve it using \eqref{eq:mp_align}.
-With probability going to $1$ as $n \to \infty$ we recover both the true vertex features and matching if
+Our main finding is that when the parameters $n$, $d$, $m$, $\sigma$, and $q$ satisfy certain conditions, the solution found by \eqref{eq:mp_align} recovers the true permutation $\pi^*$ with high probability. \begin{theorem}[Perfect recovery] Let the matching problem be defined in Section~\ref{sc:model}, and we solve it using \eqref{eq:mp_align}.
+With probability approaching $1$ as $n \to \infty$ we recover both the true vertex features and the matching if